Overview

 Safe Partition Increase Procedure

-Truncate destination table (Optional - depending on destination)
+Truncate destination table (Optional)

 Increase topic partitions